DustCar/Unreal-Gaming-Programming-Notes/README.md

 2. Create a `UCameraComponent` variable using the same steps, then attach that to the spring arm component.
 3. In the BP editor for the player pawn BP, edit the angle, distance, and location of the spring arm to your liking.

+It is good to use a _Spring Arm Component_ with the Camera because it prevents the camera from phasing through walls and gives the camera a set path to follow if the Spring Arm gets compressed.

-_Note: Usually just doing these steps would make the camera follow the player's avatar with no lag, meaning that the avatar would always look like it's in the middle of the screen and the surroundings are what moves._
+_*Note: Usually just doing these steps would make the camera follow the player's avatar with no lag, meaning that the avatar would always look like it's in the middle of the screen and the surroundings are what moves._

-To adjust the above, you must enable _Camera Lag_ and _Camera Rotation Lag_ in the Details tab of the **Spring Arm component**.
+To make the camera not as snappy, you must enable _Camera Lag_ and _Camera Rotation Lag_ in the Details tab of the **Spring Arm component**.

 ## Interacting with World Editor components in C++
 Don't know yet if that's a good name for this section but I'll roll with it until I find a better name (07/05/24)